-Looking for the best Christmas lights in Houston and beyond?
+Looking for the best Christmas lights in Houston and beyond in 2019?
 Our city is full of neighborhoods decked out in Christmas lights — often synchronized to music.
 But how do you find these often tucked-away places in such a big city?

 Magical Winter Lights — MWL has over 20 acres of holiday lights and festival activities!
-Tour over 100 lantern sets, a Christmas village, Dino fun zone, acrobats, and much more.
+Tour over 100 lantern sets, a Christmas village, Dino fun zone, acrobats, carnival rides and games, and much more.
 This is a truly unique attraction that has something for everyone and many cultures.
-Groupon is offering up to 23% off for tickets to this great addition to the Holidays.
+The attraction is open from November 15, 2019 through January 5, 2020.
+Click here for more info.

 River Oaks — Drive through River Oaks to see the mansions and huge oaks wrapped in lights.
 These traditional displays are amazing with dripping lights and more.
 River Oaks Country Club, Inwood Drive, Willowick and Del Monte are some prime streets.
 Check out the corner house at Mockingbird and Del Monte for an amazing display!
 This neighborhood arguably offers the best Christmas lights in Houston.